joedono/House-of-Z/16 Abyssal Depths/00 Summary.md

 * Contact Other Plane (R)
 * Purify Food and Drink (R)
 * Detect Poison and Disease (R)
+* Telepathic Bond (R)

 Sgothgah's devotion to Tharizdun is a deception.
 It's actually been receiving whispers from the ghost of Anguisa.

-The magical inside the hollow under the false stair in the Temple of Thrazidun is TODO
+The magical inside the hollow under the false stair in the Temple of Thrazidun is a Wand of the War Mage, +2, but possibly actually the Wand of Orcus under a glamour.

 Sgothgah is not attempting to simply raise the kraken as a thrall of Tharizdun.
 Anguisa has been whispering on how to prepare the kraken's soul by feeding it the energy of despair from the townsfolk.
 Once fully prepared, the kraken can be sacrificed in order to open a portal to the Abyss.
 This is where Anguisa will retrieve the demonic energy she will need to fuel her animated homunculus of Draffnir.